Invasion of Naples (1806): Maida

 At this time, the French Army of Naples was reorganized into three army corps (see Army of Naples section).
 Masséna's I Corps was assigned to besiege Gaeta, Reynier's II Corps ordered to put down the revolt in Calabria, and Duhesme's III Corps sent to occupy Apulia.
 Meanwhile, King Joseph set about creating a new royal army in Naples.
-Back in Paris, Emperor Napoleon became angry that a large part of the Imperial armies were in front of Gaeta.
+Emperor Napoleon became angry in Paris that many Imperial armies were in front of Gaeta.
 The emperor impatiently wrote to his brother Joseph, "Gaeta is nothing, Sicily is everything".
-He well understood that Ferdinand's regime could survive intact in Sicily and insisted that the island be quickly invaded by 22,000 men.
-However, Napoleon failed to provide Masséna and Joseph with sufficient numbers to accomplish the task.
+He understood that Ferdinand's regime could survive intact in Sicily and insisted that 22,000 men quickly invade the island.
+However, Napoleon failed to give Masséna and Joseph sufficient numbers to accomplish the task.
 Also, no one seems to have considered how the troops might be ferried across the Strait of Messina.

 The advance of Reynier's corps to Reggio deeply troubled Craig and Admiral Cuthbert Collingwood.
 Fearing a French invasion of Sicily, the two procured reinforcements from Malta.
 Soon after, the sick Craig went home to be succeeded by John Stuart and Collingwood appointed Rear Admiral Sidney Smith to command the local Royal Navy squadron.
-Stuart and Smith did not like each other but they agreed to cooperate in the defense of Sicily.
+Stuart and Smith did not like each other, but they agreed to cooperate in the defense of Sicily.
 However, Smith's stories of his actions at the 1799 Siege of Acre greatly irritated Stuart.
 Deciding that a raid on Calabria might forestall a French invasion of Sicily, Smith's squadron took 5,200 of Stuart's troops aboard on 30 June 1806.
 Underestimating Reynier's strength, they intended to drive the French from Calabria with the help of the local partisans.